 Ria almost felt that she hadn't spoken aloud till suddenly, the kid in the middle eastern clothes in the third last row pointed his thumb back.
 Beside him, a girl in white watched her with unabashed curiosity.

 She nodded, feeling too shy to speak.
-Instead, she walked towards the last two rows - which were almost empty save for two kids - one in each row.
+Instead, she walked towards the last two rows, which looked more of less empty.

 And, he was clearly asleep.